Ultraman Ep. 6: The Coast Guard Command

 Directed by Samaji Nonagase.
 Written by Masahiro Yamada.
 Airdate August 21, 1966.

 Speaking of which … Welcome back, Peter!
 You don’t know who Peter is?
 He’s the possibly telepathic lizard from one of the last Ultra Q episodes, “Blazing Glory.”
-Peter is repackaged with fins taken from Ragon, another Ultra Q monster who got a makeover for Ultraman, to transform him into a new kaiju: Guesra, defender of cocoa beans!
+For his appearance here, Peter has been repackaged with fins taken from Ragon, another Ultra Q monster who got a makeover for Ultraman.
+The result is a new kaiju: Guesra, defender of cocoa beans!

-Guesra’s backstory, as a crewmember of a cacao ship (Kan Yanagiya) explains to Hoshino and friends, is that it’s a species of small lizard from Brazil that feeds on cacao beans, often hiding in shipments.
+Guesra’s backstory, as a crewmember of a cacao ship explains to Hoshino and his friends, is that it’s a species of small lizard from Brazil that feeds on cacao beans, often hiding in shipments.
 How did this one get so large?
-Hayata’s explanation is a doozy: “There’s a lot of stuff in Tokyo Bay.”
+Hayata offers an explanation, and it’s a doozy: “There’s a lot of stuff in Tokyo Bay.”
 Arashi calls this out with one word: “Stuff?”
-With so much concern over pollution in Japan at the time, this is about all the explanation anyone needed.
+With so much concern about pollution in Japan at the time, this was really all the explanation anyone needed.
 It still got a laugh out of me.
 There’s just a lot of … stuff … in Tokyo Bay that makes giant monsters.
 Sure, I’ll go with it.

 There’s not much more to say: this concludes a block of solid if unremarkable episodes.
-“The Coast Guard Command” is an enjoyable half hour with a kids vs. criminals hook and the appeal of a juvenile detective story, a decent monster, and a good battle to cap it off.
+We haven’t hit any of the great episodes, but the work of the cast and crew has taken on an effortless feel, showing they’re ready for the jump in quality.
+“The Coast Guard Command” is an enjoyable half-hour adventure with a kids-versus-criminals hook, the appeal of a juvenile detective story, a decent monster, and a good final battle to cap it off.
 There’s enough spice in the story around the special effects to keep it interesting.
-I genuinely like Hoshino, enough to wish he stayed around longer in the show.
-We haven’t hit any of the great episodes yet, but the work of the cast and crew has taken on an effortless feel.
+Plus, I genuinely like Hoshino enough to wish he stayed around longer in the show.

 Rating: Average